 Medical Geneticist

 A medical geneticist is trained in general medicine, genetic diagnosis, and treating patients with genetic disorders.
 They use molecular genetics, cytogenetics, and biochemical tests to treat patients with a comprehensive molecular and clinical approach.
+Check out the genetic testing pros and cons here.

 Medical Toxicologist

-Medical Toxicologists specialize in the diagnosis, management, and prevention of poisoning and other adverse health effects caused by medications, occupational and environmental toxins, and biological agents.
+Medical Toxicologists specialize in the diagnosis, management, and prevention of poisoning and other adverse health effects caused by medications, occupational and current environmental toxins, and biological agents.
 They treat patients with acute or chronic poisoning and provide guidance on poison prevention, substance abuse, and hazardous materials.

 Nephrologist